-- 1. I did not find your definition of 'computation' anywhere.
-It is certainly not in Hopcroft and Ullman's book [32]. - 2.
+- 1. Your definition of 'computation' cannot be found anywhere.
+It is certainly not in Hopcroft and Ullman's book [33], from which the quote in question was taken. - 2.
 Your definition of 'computation' applies narrowly to some primitive computational models, such as the Turing Machine, Cellular Automata, and so on.

-- 3. Because of (2), your definition trivializes the Church-Turing Thesis, rendering it a tautology: By defining 'computation' as 'what the Turing Machine does', it obviously follows that 'the Turing Machine can compute everything that is computable'.
-As mentioned earlier (see the response to Misconception 6), this is a typical example of circular reasoning. - 4.
+- 3. Because of (2), your definition trivializes the "Church-Turing Thesis", rendering it a tautology: By defining 'computation' as 'what the Turing Machine does', it obviously follows that 'the Turing Machine can compute everything that is computable'.
+As mentioned earlier (see the response to Misconceptions 7 and 10 in Sections 4.7 and 4.10, respectively), this is a typical example of circular reasoning. - 4.
 Your definition is not sufficiently general to capture the richness and complexity of the notion of 'computation'.
 Others have proposed more encompassing definitions of 'computation'.
-Here are a few quotes:
+Here are two typical quotes (others can be found in [55, 57, 62]):